-- Always use the pump that is supplied with the chair. - Never use a forecourt pump. - Inspect all tyres regularly for signs of wear. - Do not drive over anything that could cause punctures in the tyres. - Ensure that there are no objects in your path that could possibly become lodged in your chair mechanism or in the spokes of the rear wheels.
+- Always use the pump that is supplied with the chair. - When filling air on a forecourt pump e.g. a gas station, please use caution and never exceed the max tyre pressure. - Inspect all tyres regularly for signs of wear. - Do not drive over anything that could cause punctures in the tyres. - Ensure that there are no objects in your path that could possibly become lodged in your chair mechanism or in the spokes of the rear wheels.
 This could cause the chair to come to a sudden stop. - Riding over drains or grids could cause the wheelchair castors or wheels to become lodged, causing the chair to come to a sudden stop. - Always maintain the correct pressure for the tyre.
 These are listed in section 12 of this manual.